Justia Lawyer Rating

 California voters approved Proposition 19 in November 2020 that primarily limits people who inherit family properties from keeping the low property tax base unless they use the home as their primary residence.
-This could have severe financial consequences for children who inherit property from their parents starting on and after February 16, 2021

 Under previous California law, a child could inherit a primary residence valued at less than $1 million from their parents without any new assessment regardless if the child used the inherited property as their primary residence or treated it more as a second home or rental property.
-This allowed children to keep the same property tax basis that their parents had, which for most homeowners in California it is likely that the property is valued significantly higher today than when originally assessed at the time the parents purchased

 However, beginning February 16, 2021, children who are going to inherit property from their parents now face a much more difficult decision to keep or sell the residence because of the potential impact of increased property tax assessments